 Please continue reading to learn more about what AFFF is, the dangers it presents, and what victims of AFFF toxic exposure can do to seek justice.

 What is AFFF?

-How Is AFFF Contaminating the Water?
+How Is Firefighting Foam Contaminating the Water?

 AFFF gets into the environment once the firefighting foam is discharged and released during use and due to spills and leaks which occur in AFFF storage locations.
-AFFF can contaminate the soil, surface water, and groundwater and the residual materials can enter drain systems and discharge to remote locations.
+AFFF can contaminate the soil, surface water, and groundwater, and the residual materials can enter drain systems and discharge to remote locations.

 Where Is AFFF Found?

 The Environmental Working Group (EWG) has a very helpful map that highlights areas with environmental contamination by AFFF.
 AFFF on this map is mostly highlighted by red or purple dots and is generally found in military facilities, municipal airports, refineries, fuel tank farms, and other industries which could potentially use and store tons of petroleum.

 Side Effects of AFFF Exposure

 AFFF contains the chemicals perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) which are per- and polyfluoroalkyl substances (PFAS).
 PFAS is referred to as a “forever chemical” because the elemental bonds of fluorine and carbon are extremely strong and difficult to break down in the environment and in our bodies.
 This means that the carcinogens in AFFF, when consumed by people, stay in the body for a very long period of time.

 The U.S. Department of Veteran Affairs has begun warning veterans about the increased risks of AFFF side effects, including breast cancer, pancreatic cancer, prostate cancer, testicular cancer, and kidney cancer, after being exposed to the fire-fighting foam in military facilities.